glossopoeia/boba/index.md

 ### Feedback

 Questions, concerns, or ideas?
-Feel free to start a discussion in this repository!
+Feel free to start a [discussion](https://github.com/robertkleffner/boba/discussions) in the repository!